ClouDesire/docusaurus/docs/syndication.md

 > values when customers pay for the first time otherwise they will be billed for
 > trial resources too.

-### Plan Upgrade
+### Plan Upgrade on behalf of a customer

 You can even upsell to your customers a new subscription plan.
-Please note that only upgrades and no downgrades are supported at this time.

 ```http
 PATCH /api/subscription/{id} HTTP/1.1